-In carrying out this critical function, our Board is involved in risk oversight through direct decision-making authority with respect to significant matters and the oversight of management directly by our Board and through its committee's specific area of responsibility is as follows:
+In carrying out this critical function, our Board is involved in risk oversight through direct decision-making authority with respect to significant matters and the oversight of management directly by our Board and through its committees.
+Each committee's specific area of responsibility is as follows:

-Audit Committee

-Primarily responsible for overseeing risk management as it relates to our financial condition, financial statements, financial reporting process, internal controls and accounting matters.
+Audit Committee Compensation Committee Nominating and Corporate Governance Committee Mergers and Acquisitions Committee Primarily responsible for overseeing risk management as it relates to our financial condition, financial statements, financial reporting process, internal controls and accounting matters, as well as cybersecurity matters.
 The Audit Committee also assists our Board of Directors in fulfilling its oversight responsibilities with respect to conflict of interest issues that may arise.
+Responsible for overseeing our overall compensation practices, policies and programs and assessing the risks arising from those policies and programs.
+Considers risks related to our corporate governance practices and leadership structure of the Board, including evaluating and considering evolving corporate governance best practices and director and management succession planning.
+Considers risks related to our consideration of acquisitions and other strategic transactions.